PaulSHahn2/emacssetup/KENESIS.md

 extensively programming.
 I have to re-program the keyboard to use this alternate layer and forgo the use of *end* for its traditional purposes, then switch the keyboard back to the primary layout when I get home or when I want to use the end key for its original purpose.
-This doesn't take long, read the keyboard manual section on layers for the details.
+This doesn't take long and gets me closest to the best of both worlds, read the keyboard manual section on layers for the details.

 ```
 [end]>[kpshift]